poppinss/indicative-rules/docs/validations/existence/required.md

 category: existence
 ---

-Ensures the value of field under validation is not empty.
-All of the following values will be considered empty.
+Enforces the field value to be not empty.
+All of the following values are considered empty.

 - An empty Object `{}`
 - Empty Array `[]`